Reporting Neighbour Dispute (1)

 Organisational structure and governance arrangements

 • Our Board sets the overall strategy for us and makes sure our Executive Team, responsible for the day-to-day management of Southern Housing, is working effectively.
+Find out more about our Board and the Committees they sit on.

 Decision‑making processes and policies